 A taxpayer who takes this credit reduces taxes by 14 percent of compensation paid to a Montana resident but gives up the deduction for the expense, which increases taxes by 6.9 percent of the compensation (assuming the taxpayer is in the top rate bracket) for a net reduction of 7.1 percent.
 This gives a cost advantage to hiring Montana residents rather than non-residents.
 For employees paid less than \$50,000, the advantage is 7.1 percent of compensation.
-For employees who would be paid more than \$50,000, the advantage is \$3,550.
+For actors and others who would be paid more than \$50,000, the advantage is \$3,550.

 A taxpayer who itemizes deductions and claims the credit will have a smaller federal deduction for state taxes, which will result in higher federal taxes.
 This may result in a larger state deduction for federal taxes, further reducing state taxes.
-The following table shows the net changes in state and federal taxes and the net taxpayer subsidy from a credit based on \$100 of compensation paid to a Montana resident working on a film produced by a taxpayer in the top state and federal rate brackets.
+The following table shows the net changes in state and federal taxes from claiming the credit for \$100 of compensation paid to a Montana resident working on a film produced by a taxpayer in the top state and federal rate brackets.

 \$100 Film Employment Expenditure

 Difference When Taxpayer Claims Federal Expense Deduction and State Credit Instead of Deduction

-Deduction for F - ederal Taxes
+Deduction for Federal Taxes

 Capped Not Capped

-Federal Tax Subsidy (\$2.49) (\$2.55)
+Federal Tax Subsidy (\$2.81) (\$2.89)

-State Tax Subsidy \$7.10 \$7.28
+State Tax Subsidy \$7.10 \$7.30

-Net Taxpayer Subsidy
+Net Taxpayer Subsidy \$4.29 \$4.41

-The following tables show credits claimed on timely-filed individual income tax returns for 2005 through 20114.
-The first shows credits claimed by taxpayers who either had tax liability greater than their credits or chose the carry-over option for any excess credits.
+The following tables show credits claimed on timely-filed individual income tax returns for 2005 through 2013.4 The first shows credits claimed by taxpayers who either had tax liability greater than their credits or chose the carry-over option for any excess credits.
 The second table shows credits claimed by taxpayers who chose to have excess credits refunded.